kettanaito/react-advanced-form/docs/README.md

   </a>
 </p>

-[React Advanced Form](https://github.com/kettanaito/react-advanced-form) is a library which allows you to create simple and customizable forms with a powerful functionality built-in.
+[React Advanced Form](https://github.com/kettanaito/react-advanced-form) is a library for tailoring simple and flexible forms with a powerful functionality built-in.

 No boilerplate.
 No redundant state management.
 Embrace intuitive custom styling, field grouping, advanced multi-level validation, automatic validation messages, dynamic props and much more.